 - Plan new products

 - Competitive Benchmarking

 Each phase, or matrix, represents a specific aspect of the product’s requirements.
 Relationships between elements are evaluated for each phase.
-Only the most important aspects of each phase are deployed into the next matrix .
+Only the most important aspects of each phase are illustrated in the next paragraphs .

-- Phase 1, Product Planning: mainly it is building the House of Quality.
-Initiated by the marketing Phase 1 is also called The House of Quality.
+- Phase 1, Product Planning: It is building the House of Quality which is initiated by the marketing team, Phase 1 is also called The House of Quality.
 Many organizations only get through this phase of a QFD process.
-Phase 1 documents customer requirements, warranty data, competitive opportunities, product measurements, competing for product measures, and the technical ability of the organization to meet each customer requirement.
-Getting good data from the customer in Phase 1 is critical to the success of the entire QFD process.
+This phase documents customer requirements, warranty data, competitive opportunities, product measurements, competition for product measures, and the technical ability of the organization to meet each customer requirement.
+Getting good data from the customer in this phase is critical to the success of the entire QFD process.

 - Phase 3, Process Planning: Process planning comes next and is owned by manufacturing engineering.
-During process planning, manufacturing processes are flowcharts and process parameters (or target values) are documented.
+During that, process planning, manufacturing processes, flowcharts and process parameters (Target Values) are documented.